 American Eskimo dog

-Despite their all-American name, these medium-size white puffballs originated in Germany; they were given a more patriotic name during World War I. Their short, thick undercoat helps give a fluffy look to their longer outer coat.
+Despite its all-American name, this medium-size white puffball originated in Germany.
+They were given a more patriotic name during World War I. Their short, thick undercoat helps give a fluffy look to their longer outer coat.
 These kid-friendly, affectionate dogs are shedders and need to be brushed at least once a week, more during shedding season.

 Australian shepherd

 This plush-coated dog has a strong work ethic and is super-smart.
-It comes in several colors, and some have beautiful icy-blue eyes—or even two different-colored eyes.
-Super smart and in need of regular exercise and stimulation, these friendly dogs make great additions to active families.
+It comes in several colors, and some have beautiful icy-blue eyes or even two different-colored eyes.
+These friendly dogs make great additions to active families because they need regular exercise and stimulation.
 Their fluffy undercoats require frequent brushing or raking, particularly in shedding season and after they’ve had a romp out in the yard.

 Border collie